blgorman/RescueYourGitRepo/05_MultipleFeaturesKeepFront/instructions.md

     Make sure to cleanup branches and orphaned commits as so desired.

+## Finish the Promotion

+To finish the promotion and clean up the code, follow a couple of steps:

+1. Merge the feature that is promoted, and delete the branch

+1. Fetch and Pull main, then Create a new branch off of main after the promotion

+1. Pick the final feature commits from the end of the non-promotion branch

+1. Push the new branch, merge it to main, fetch and pull, and cleanup

 ## Conclusion

 In this scenario, you only had to keep the first two commits in a chain feature branch which is accomplished with an easy reset